rhysd/SoundKloud/README.md

 - __Linux:__ Simply use `soundkloud` executable in the directory.
 If you want to install it to your system, set symbolic link to the executable from `/usr/local/bin`.
 - __Windows:__ Simply use `soundkloud.exe` in the directory.
 No need to install.

+__Note:__ Windows package is removed temporarily because window location is not correct.

 ### npm

 ```sh